ThiagoHardt/thiago-hardt-portfolio/README.md

 ### Existing Features

+-   **Download CV Button:** This feature enables the user to directly
--   Contact form: Alows the user to get in touch with the developer by filling a contact form that will be sent stri
+-   **Contact form:** Allows the user (potential employer or client) to get in touch with the developer by filling a contact form that will be sent straight to his e-mail.

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.